London victims: Police officer, teacher, US tourist killed

 A Spanish Foreign Ministry spokesman confirmed that Frade was a British national, while her mother was a Spanish citizen.

-Frade worked at the DLD College London as an administrator, the college principal Rachel Borland said in a statement.
+Frade worked at DLD College London as an administrator, Principal Rachel Borland said in a statement.

 "We are all deeply shocked and saddened at the news that one of the victims yesterday was a member of our staff, Aysha Frade.
 All our thoughts and our deepest sympathies are with her family.
 We will be offering every support we can to them as they try to come to terms with their devastating loss.